NUMarsIce/NU-PRISMM/README.md

 ## TODO

 - Firmware
-  - Integrate Arduino compiling with catkin
-  - Automate Arduino flashing with catkin
   - Decide on the content of firmware vs. software
   - Start creating basic functions
-	- Test all of last year's libraries
 - RPi Software
-  - USB camera launch files
   - Decide on the content of firmware vs. software
-  - Decide on package structure
   - Create basic MSGs and SRVs
   - Decide on the number of Pis needed
 - UI: